What you need to know right now about the 2018 midterm elections

 PA-18 special election

-The special election to fill former GOP Rep. Tim Murphy's seat will be closely watched, as both sides are pouring money and high profile surrogates -- including Trump and former Vice President Joe Biden -- into the district in Pittsburgh's suburbs.
+will be closely watched, as both sides are pouring money and high profile surrogates -- including Trump and former Vice President Joe Biden -- into the district in Pittsburgh's suburbs.
 A recent Monmouth poll showed Democratic challenger Conor Lamb within 3 points of Republican Rick Saccone.
 Murphy resigned in October after revelations involving an abortion from the woman with whom he was having an affair became public.

 Primary date: Tuesday, March 20

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.